uschiLaa/burning-sage/revision/reply_rev2.md

 BuRniNG SaGE: Baseline Radial Non-Linear Geometric Scaling for Graphical Exploration This could probably be work-shopped some more. . .

 **Response**: We really appreciate the acronym provided by the reviewer (and did not manage to improve it further)!
-It now appears in the Acknowledgements where we thank the reviewer for the suggestion.
+It now appears in the Acknowledgments where we thank the reviewer for the suggestion.

 **2** An alternate way to think about the proposed transformation is not from a high-dimensional Euclidean space to a lower-dimensional one, but from a high-dimensional Euclidean space